WHO ARE THE ROARING GIRLS?

 Our work is often devised, but even when working with writers, collaboration is at the core of our practice - the voices and experiences of the people in the room shape our work.
 We aim to foster a supportive, creative environment where everyone is heard and valued equally.

 The Roaring Girls was founded in 2014, when Rachael Abbey and Lizi Perry created Skirts, Shirts, and Vintage Dresses for Assemble Fest.
-Since then, we’ve been a New Diorama Graduate Emerging Company, performed at BeSTival in Switzerland, collaborated with the University of Hull, and grown the company to a core team of five awesome women.
+Since then, we’ve been a New Diorama Graduate Emerging Company, performed at BeSTival in Switzerland, collaborated with the University of Hull, and been part of the Pleasance Futures Programme at the Edinburgh Festival Fringe.

 AUDIENCES ON THE ROARING GIRLS: